ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

 Additionally, new patients will start treatment on a high potency, high dose statin.
 In BAU, this is not necessarily true.

+If not at target at follow-up, a second drug will be added (ezetimibe) - as 2-pills in scenario 1 and as FDC in scenario 2.
+If a patient in either intervention scenario experiences a random adverse event, they will be given a lower dose of the same medication at follow-up.

 2019 Guidelines with multiple pills scenario
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~